Problems of practice that inspired Gopher for Chrome

 - Populate annotated user, location, notes, or asset ID for devices from a 3rd party export and bulk update the Chrome console from the data in the Sheet.

-- Filter devices by make, model, partial serial number, mac address, or Chrome OS build for the purposes of inventory and upkeep.
+- Filter devices by make, model, partial serial number, mac address, or Chrome OS build for inventory and upkeep.

 - Identify under-utilized devices or devices with incorrect policies and settings by monitoring Chrome OS update state and/or last sync date in different org units.